 In the UK there are three main ways of connecting to the internet - ADSL, Mobile broadband via 3G or faster 4G technology and Cable.
 Your connection options will depend mostly on where you live.

 Check to see which packages and connection types are available in your area and whether high-speed cable internet is on offer with the uSwitch broadband postcode checker.

 Most of the broadband connections in the UK are ADSL, which means that they use BT phone lines to transmit data.
-The main advantage of this is that it uses the existing infrastructure, so if fibre-optic cabling isn’t available you can still get a connection via your landline in the event that fibre-optic cabling hasn't yet reached your part of the country.
+The great thing about ADSL is that because it is delivered via the aforementioned existing telephone-network infrastructure, you can still get a connection via your landline in the event that fibre-optic cabling hasn't yet reached your part of the country.

 The bad news and the downside of ADSL is that you might decide that you don't want or need a landline.
-After all, ADSL lines you’re looking at monthly BT line rental, service charges on top, and a 12-month contract, which means that a landline is no small outlay.
+After all, with ADSL lines you’re looking at monthly BT line rental, service charges on top, and most likely a 12-month contract, which means that a landline is no small outlay.

 There are also a number of cable options available from the likes of Virgin Media, BT, Sky, TalkTalk and more.
 But it's worth bearing in mind that when it comes to cable providers only Virgin Media's wholly fibre optic broadband products truly offer a 'broadband without phoneline' service.

 With average speeds of 2.1Mbps this isn't the right choice for the heavy broadband user, but for those who have basic needs like Facebook, email and Skype it should be more than enough.
 Watch out for small data allowances, too.
 Mobile broadband on average offers much less generous download limits than fixed line deals.